rajatsen91/MFTreeSearchCV/README.md

 1. You will need a C and a Fortran compiler such as gnu95.
 Please install them by following the correct steps for your machine and OS.

-2. You will need the following python packacges: sklearn, numpy, brewer2mpl, scipy,
+2. You will need the following python packages: sklearn, numpy, brewer2mpl, scipy,

 ### Installing